-The Hamilton County Sheriff's Office Patrol Support Services Division is responsible for providing support to the Patrol Division as well as operating individual specialized areas such as Property & Evidence collection, Fleet Management, the Reserves, and the Crisis Intervention Team (CIT).
+The Hamilton County Sheriff's Office Patrol Support Services Division is responsible for providing support to the Patrol Division as well as operating individual specialized areas such as Property & Evidence collection, Fleet Management, and CALEA.

 The Hamilton County Sheriff's Office Patrol Support Services Division is responsible for the various services which come in conjunction with running a Patrol Division which are specialized in nature.